Cognigy/Documentation/docs/ai/analyze/odata.md

 ### Analytics

+The Analytics collection offers a log of comprehensive details such as organizational information, project identifiers, Flow specifics, and essential performance metrics.
 When a chat or voice AI Agent session happens in Cognigy.AI, it creates an Analytics record for the interaction.
 Each interaction is logged as a single record.
 The information is saved only after the entire session is finished.
 You can change this data